arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 ($b_0 + b_x * x$ is an example of a linear model, not a link function.)

 The transformation that will work depends on the shape of the outcome variable to start with.
-For binary outcomes, a logit transformation works well.
-A generalized linear model with a logit link function is often called "logistic regression" for short.

 </div>
 ***